Home / News & Events / Typhoon Emergency Response Hong Kong Lantern Festival

 The Crisis: Record Rain and Typhoon Threats

 By September 7, 2023, most of the festival's installations were already in place at Aldrich Bay Park—including multiple large-scale pieces over 5 meters tall designed as the event's centerpieces.
-That day, Hong Kong was hit by record-breaking heavy rain linked to the residual low-pressure trough of Typhoon Haikui, triggering an unprecedented crisis for our Event Light Decor setup.
+That day, Hong Kong was hit by record-breaking heavy rain linked to the residual low-pressure trough of Typhoon Haikui, triggering an unprecedented crisis for the Event Decorations setup.

 Worker disassembling a Li Bai-themed lantern component during the typhoon emergency response at Aldrich Bay Park